Heart disease, stroke, and a lack of infrared light

 What to avoid

-There are a few key things to avoid if you want to prevent heart disease
+There are a few key things to avoid if you want to prevent heart disease and strokes

 - Indoor living A lack of sunlight is the primary cause of infrared light deficiency